The Roborock Auto-Empty Dock for the S7 is now available

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-I can't say if this decision is due to regulations or if it is based on market researched performed by Roborock.
-What can be said is that non-US buyers are getting more for their money.
-The cyclone has the added benefit of being able to continue to work, even if Roborock were to stop producing the bags.
+Whether this variation is due to regulations or market research conducted by Roborock remains to be seen.
+But it's safe to say that buyers outside the U.S. are getting more bang for their buck.
+Plus, the cyclone version has the added bonus of continuing to work even if Roborock stops producing the bags.

 Dust is sucked through the brush opening